Frequently Asked Questions about Purchase Order Requirements

 What is expected from suppliers?

 We request that you ensure that a valid PO number is mentioned on the Invoice before it is submitted to Cargill for payment.
-If the PO number is not clearly indicated on your invoice, payments might be delayed.
+If the PO number is not clearly indicated on your invoice, payments might be delayed or the invoice rejected.
 If you do business across multiple Cargill plants / locations, you need to understand if a different PO is required for the system used in each plant / location.
 Click here to learn more.

 When does the PO requirement take effect?